I have always had a fascination with the transformation that the landscape, as we commonly know it, undergoes during winter.

 In this space, the awareness of passage of time stems from reflecting on our memories of what has happened.
 But as the act of recording the present on camera unfolds, comes the apprehension that the perceived present is already past.

-Roxana Savin studied photography at Fine Art School of Photography, Moscow.
+Roxana is a graduate of Fine Art School of Photography, Moscow.

-She is currently studying for a MA Photography at Falmouth University, UK.
+She is currently enrolled for a MA Photography at Falmouth University, UK.

 Copyright © 2018 Roxana Savin - All Rights Reserved.